eSynergy-Solutions/sales-ai-assistant/README.md

 #

-The doc knowledge AI assistant application is an AI-powered conversational tool designed to enhance customer engagement and increase sales efficiency.
+The Sales AI assistant application is an AI-powered conversational tool designed to enhance customer engagement and increase sales efficiency.
 It utilizes a cutting-edge retrieve-augment chatbot architecture to provide sales representatives with quick access to historical customer data and generate informed responses during live chats.

 The application interfaces with an organization's SharePoint instance to ingest customer data including profiles, previous communications, and case study records.
 This raw data is then preprocessed and embedded into dense vector representations optimized for semantic search.
 At runtime, user queries are augmented and used to retrieve the most relevant data to contextually guide response generation powered by large language models.